ajitnoogler/Devops-Ajits-Learning/06 Linux/Logs/grep.md

 Example: grep -v "^#" /etc/fstab

 ### Most Important Use Case:
-Log Analysis and Troubleshooting
+Log Analysis and Troubleshooting:

-Searching for specific error messages, failed login attempts, or security events in log files is the most critical use case.
-It allows administrators to quickly identify issues and respond to incidents.​
+- Searching for specific error messages, failed login attempts, or security events in log files is the most critical use case.
+- It allows administrators to quickly identify issues and respond to incidents.​